cjbarnes/cjbarnes.github.io/_posts/2016-07-12-stop-using-pull-quotes.md

 [^1]: I started drafting this post over a year ago.
 (I would've finished it earlier but I didn't have a website to put it on!)
 In that initial spell of writing, I believe I pulled this definition verbatim from a webpage.
 However I can't find the original source in my notes or on Google.
 In the absence of a citation, please just assume someone cleverer and better informed than me wrote it...

 [^2]: Common examples of this use case include RSS readers, apps like Flipboard, browser tools like Safari Reader, and Apple News and similar services.
 Not to mention copy-and-pasting a webpage's text into an email or document, or printing it.
-In all these cases, the user will see you text but won't see all or part of the design it normally sits within.
+In all these cases, the user will see your text but won't see all or part of the design it normally sits within.

 [^3]: Throughout this article, I've ignored a secondary purpose of pull quotes: *aesthetics*.
 Put simply, pull quotes look nice, and that helps to establish a more attractive and stylish-looking website.